RetroPie/RetroPie-Docs/docs/First-Installation.md

    * For Linux: [Raspberry Pi Imager](https://www.raspberrypi.org/software/), [Etcher](https://www.balena.io/etcher/), or the `dd` command
     * MacOS/Linux users can optionally extract the .img image from the downloaded .img.gz by using `gunzip` (macOS users can also simply double-click it)
 4. Once the program's image/OS and SD card have been chosen, *write* it to the SD card and wait until the operation completes
-5. Remove the MicroSD card from your computer, slide it back into the slot on your Raspberry Pi
+5. Remove the MicroSD card from your computer, slide it back into the slot on your Raspberry Pi, and turn it on
-6. Plug in a controller or keyboard
-7. Turn on the Raspberry Pi

 ## Configure Controllers